Gabriel-Bigelow/reddit-client/README.md

 <br>

 `https://www.reddit.com/${subreddit}/.json?after=${ID of the last post loaded on the feed slice}&limit=5`
 * When scrolled to the 3rd to last post loaded, a request is sent to `https://www.reddit.com/${subreddit}/.json`, with the specified subreddit being part of the path of the request, and a query parameter `?` of `after=${ID of the last post loaded on the feed slice}&limit=5`.
+The returned response object is parsed to JSON and used to add the additional posts to the Feed slice.
 <br>